-Earlier this week Christ Church Student's Union (CCSU) had been awarded 'Excellent' for their 'Green Impact' an initiative run by the National Union of Students with the aim of promoting sustainability and our impact on the environment, and this in itself was a great achievement as one of only seven unions in the country to have acheived this top rating.
+Earlier this week Christ Church Students' Union (CCSU) had been awarded 'Excellent' for their 'Green Impact' an initiative run by the National Union of Students with the aim of promoting sustainability and our impact on the environment, and this in itself was a great achievement as one of only seven unions in the country to have achieved this top rating.

 NUS Awards 2017

 This would be recognised at the NUS Awards 2017 as students’ union officers and staff from across the UK came together at the NEC in Birmingham on Wednesday 5 July to toast to excellence within the student movement.

 The Awards are an annual celebration of the extraordinary work which students’ unions undertake each day and are an opportunity to applaud the unsung heroes from the movement whilst reflecting on the standout stories and achievements of the past year.

 Nick Beard, President (Student Activities) - "We'd like to thank all of the student societies who got involved with the various projects we ran throughout the year."